pourcheragh/cysend-go/docs/CostResponse.md

 ### NewCostResponse

-`func NewCostResponse(date string, productId int32, faceValueId int32, faceValue float32, faceValueCurrency string, cost float32, currency string, beneficiaryInformation []BeneficiaryInformation, ) *CostResponse`
+`func NewCostResponse(date string, productId int32, faceValueId int32, faceValue decimal.Decimal, faceValueCurrency string, cost decimal.Decimal, currency string, beneficiaryInformation []BeneficiaryInformation, ) *CostResponse`

 NewCostResponse instantiates a new CostResponse object This constructor will assign default values to properties that have it defined,